traefik-workshops/traefik-azure-arc-jumpstart-drops/1-clusters/README.md

-# IaC Arc-enabled Kubernetes multi-cluster deployment using Terraform

-This module demonstrates how to deploy and Arc-enable both AKS and k3d clusters using Terraform.
+This drop demonstrates how to deploy and Arc-enable both AKS and k3d clusters using Terraform.
 The deployment includes:

 - **AKS Cluster**:
   - Single node pool with configurable VM size